-“Ok, so now you shall be purified.”
-The Prophet said.
+“Ok, so now you shall be purified.” said the Prophet.

-After receiving her punishment, she lay on the ground with blood and dirt all over her body.
-The Prophet asked his companions to arrange for the funeral prayer on her body, at that moment a companion of the Prophet, Umar Ibn Al Khattab, later the second Khalifa, asked with surprised eyes, “Pray on a sinful dirty woman?”
+After the punishment was done, on the ground was her body with blood and dirt.
+The Prophet asked his companions to arrange a funeral prayer on her body.
+At that moment, a companion of the Prophet, Umar Ibn Al Khattab─ later the second Khalifa, asked with surprise, “Pray on a sinful dirty woman?”

-Immediately, the Prophet rebuked him, “Her repenting was equal to a repent of seventy companions of you.
+Immediately, the Prophet rebuked him, “Her repenting was equal to the repent of seventy companions like you.
 No one is cleaner than her in Allah’s eyes.”

 In all the Islamic history during the reins of Prophet Muhammed as well as the four Khalifas, this was one out of only two cases that the execution of adultery was ever practiced.
 (The other case was a married man who turned himself in, but he couldn’t bear the pains and ran away in the middle of the punishment.)
 No matter married or single the Muslim is, the accusation of adultery should be supported by at least four Muslim witnesses.
 If one of the witnesses shows a little bit of hesitation or uncertainty in his testimony or he couldn’t pass the interrogation of the judge, four of them shall receive severe punishment for false accusation.
 So it’s almost impossible for this kind of case to be established unless the person involved turns himself/herself in to the judge of Islamic community.

 The prophet hoped she never came back to ask for purification, simply because she could ask for forgiveness in different easier ways.
 However, she insisted on making sure that she was forgiven, which was why she chose the hardest way.